Tibule12/AutoPromote/README.md

 - Content Upload: Allow users to upload various types of content, including multimedia files and website links.
 - Automated Monetization: Integrate advertising, sponsorships, or other revenue-generating models to help creators earn money from their content.
 - Analytics and Insights: Provide users with detailed analytics and insights on the performance of their content, including views, engagement, and revenue generated.
+- Admin Dashboard: Comprehensive dashboard for administrators to monitor platform performance, user growth, content metrics, and revenue.
+See [README-ADMIN.md](README-ADMIN.md) for details.

 ## Technical Stack
 - **Frontend**: React.js for a dynamic and responsive user interface